 Under the trees, we find musicians jamming – the park is packed with people flame grilling chicken and enjoying a drink and a jam session.
 There is music everywhere.

 The next driver took himself off to a public bathroom and never said anything, but we all sat.
 This was about 2.5 hours into the ride.
 A lady from South Dakota was nearly purple in the face at the moment.
 So we dashed off too.
 He told the lady’s husband he was not going to wait for us!
-But he obviously persuaded him to waite.
+But he obviously persuaded him to wait.

 We find out if we head to the bus interchange there is an hour wait to get to town.
-Then another hour wait until we get a bus to our area – but the buses can’t be see from 6.30pm.
+Then another hour wait until we get a bus to our area – but the buses can’t be seen from 6.30pm.

-So we sit as the meter ticks over – the taxi ride was nearly $100!
+So we sit at the meter ticks over – the taxi ride was nearly $100!
 He gives us some discount – down to $83!
 It is early days – Hawaii is burning a hole in my pocket money-wise already and I have to do more research on things.

 Lesson learned – stay central – the $$ you save staying out of town can prove to be no saving in time wasted on buses and on waiting for buses.

-The taxi drops us at the local shopping centre so we can buy supplies for dinner.
+The taxi drops us at the local shopping center so we can buy supplies for dinner.
 We race home through the dark lane – this is not Fiji and it is not safe at night and people do not give rides.
 Subtle culture changes we have a hard time getting used to.
-There